sol1drat/neonote/README.md

 ## Why

 - **Local first** plain `.md` files on disk.
 No database, no sync, no server
 - **Keyboard first**, every action is one or two keystrokes.
-No mouse hunting
+No mouse
 - **Single binary**, minimal dependencies.
 Starts instantly, runs anywhere
 - **Stays out of the way**, no telemetry, no bloated sidebars.
 Just notes